 Peagler relates that she had always wanted to be a veterinarian, but this idea was cemented after witnessing her family dog, a giant schnauzer named Nile, push her little brother out of the way of a moving vehicle.
 “I was intrigued by the fact that this animal risked its life to save my brother’s,” Peagler states, “and from that point forward, I was committed to helping animals.”
 Peagler hopes to aid in the development of space medicine with focus on neurology and orthopedics using animal and computer models to help other animals and humans.
 Her end goal: NASA.

 With a vast list of honors, research projects, including one completed during her time in the Georgia Veterinary Scholars Program, and volunteer opportunities under her belt, Peagler is well on her way to a bright future.
-In her limited free time, Peagler enjoys playing intramural soccer and flag football, hiking, camping, reading, and learning to play new instruments, but in everything she does, Peagler hopes to introduce more diversity and inclusion into the world.
+In her limited free time, Peagler enjoys playing intramural soccer and flag football, hiking, camping, reading, and learning to play new instruments, but in everything she does, Peagler hopes to introduce more Inclusive Excellence into the world.
 She explains, “I recognize the sacrifices of those who came before me who weren’t allowed into professional schools.
 The passion I have for getting involved while educating and encouraging those in the community is how I intend to pay this scholarship forward.”